telefonicaid/kafnus/README.md

   The origin of NGSI notifications.
 It sends entity updates and context data to Kafka, where Kafnus NGSI listens and processes the incoming information.

 - ⚙️ **Kafnus NGSI**
   Node.js service that transforms raw notifications into structured events.
-Each data flow (historic, lastdata, mutable, etc.) is handled by an independent agent.
+Each data flow (historic, lastdata, mongo, etc.) is handled by an independent agent.

 - 🔄 **Kafnus Connect**
   Custom image of Kafka Connect with plugins integrated.
 Persists processed messages to different sinks: